You financial support

 Your Personal Adviser will keep you informed about relevant money management courses, this will be in partnership with the Department of Work and Pensions (DWP), Citizen’s Advice Bureau and outreach Tenancy Support Services.

 You will also be able to access Tenancy Support through Berneslai Homes, Tenants First or Centre Point to ensure that you have ongoing help to manage your new home and meet all your new financial responsibilities.

 Should you require continued support from your Personal Advisor you will be able to opt back into service at any time from the age of 21 to 25 years old where your needs will be assessed

 Additional financial support

-- At 16 – 18 years if you are living in semi independence you will receive a gift to the value of £30 towards a celebration such as Christmas or Eid.
+At 16 and 17, if you are living in semi-independence you will receive a £30 gift towards a celebration such as Christmas or Eid.